awsdocs/amazon-ec2-user-guide/doc_source/volume_limits.md

 ## Instance Type Limits<a name="instance-type-volume-limits"></a>

-C5, C5d, M5, M5d, R5, R5d, T3, and z1d instances support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
+C5, C5d, M5, M5a, M5d, R5, R5a, R5d, T3, and z1d instances support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
 Every instance has at least one network interface attachment\.
-If you have no additional network interface attachments on an EBS\-only instance, you could attach 27 EBS volumes\.
+NVMe instance store volumes are automatically attached\.
+For example, if you have no additional network interface attachments on an EBS\-only instance, you can attach up to 27 EBS volumes to it\.
+If you have one additional network interface on an instance with 2 NVMe instance store volumes, you can attach 24 EBS volumes to it\.
 For more information, see [Elastic Network Interfaces](using-eni.md) and [Instance Store Volumes](InstanceStorage.md#instance-store-volumes)\.

 `i3.metal` instances support a maximum of 31 EBS volumes\.